jamesapcooper/jamesapcooper.github.io-src/content/links.md

 [Presbyterian Church in America](http://www.pcanet.org/) The denomination to which I belong.

-[Covenant Theological Seminary](https://www.covenantseminary.edu/) The seminary I currently attend.
+[Covenant Theological Seminary](https://www.covenantseminary.edu/) The seminary where I received my pastoral training.